 Referencing shows the reader of your work where the information you have used comes from.
 This is important because it protects you from plagiarism, shows you have carried out thorough research and allows your reader to find the sources you have read.

-Refworks is software which allows you to create an oline record for the resources you have used.
-You can then use those records to create citations and references in the Harper style.
-Contact us for more information and for the group code which you will need to sign up for your Refworks account.
+RefWorks is software which allows you to create an online record for the resources you have used.
+You can then use those records to create references in the Cite them right Harvard style.

 You can login to RefWorks via the institutional login using your Harper ID and password - but if you wish to use the Citation Manager function, you need to have a personal account.

 To use RefWorks you will need to create an account.